 |$100||$24,976||37 months early|

-Make sure you check first with your lender regarding their policy on additional payments and how they’re applied.
+Make sure you check first with your lender regarding their policy on additional payments and how they're applied.
 There are other considerations too.
-When you make additional payments they are no longer available to make retirement contributions or other savings which can also utilize compound interest.
+When you make additional payments they are no longer available for other savings which can also utilize compound interest.
 There are also numerous variations on how and when to apply additional payments to principal for a desired result.

 Understanding compound interest and making it work for you can save you thousands and thousands of dollars and help you get out of debt quicker.
 Be smart like Albert Einstein and make compound interest work for you.

 Sign up for my FREE guide and contact me today for your FREE CONSULTATION!

 Your guide to 2020 tax rates, retirement contributions, and Social Security.